Silicon Tare: Background and release

 Silicon Tare is part of a sci-fi story created by Seth Haley about "Earth's first synthetic astronaut", which began on Haley's debut album, Galactic Melt (2011), and continued in his Wave 1 (2014) EP.
-According to Ghostly International, the label on which the album was released, this is where the story "takes a dark turn".
+According to Ghostly International, the label on which Haley's albums are released, this is where the story "takes a dark turn".
 At the conclusion of Wave 1, the astronaut successfully makes contact with the "Wave 1 colony".
 However, "things get fuzzy.
 He falls in love; there is a war coming.
 A story that began in hope and dreams of discovery ends on an uncertain note.
 Change is in the air."
 Silicon Tare was the second last release of the story, with the last one being Haley's second studio album, Iteration (2017).

 Haley declared that some tracks of the EP were "a little older", while others were influenced by him moving from the East Coast to the West Coast because it "has its own weird magic to it."
 His studio on the West Coast was a house he rented from a friend.
 He described the studio as poorly organized and, at the time, a work in progress.
 He explained that "[i]t was more an experiment for me to try to do something that sounds like me, but different, to keep the door open for the future of the Com Truise project."

 On February 10, 2016, he announced Silicon Tare, releasing "Diffraction" as the lead single.
 Exactly one month later, Haley released the title track of the album.
 Silicon Tare was released on April 1, 2016, by Ghostly International.